Spain Steps Up Pressure On Morocco After Record Migrant Influx - UrduPoint

 Spanish Prime Minister Pedro Sanchez flew into Ceuta after the record influx which has overwhelmed the tiny peninsula.

-"We will restore order in the city and along our borders as quickly as possible," Sanchez vowed before he was also set to visit Melilla, Spain's other coastal enclave which lies some 400 kilometres (250 miles) to the east.
+"We will restore order in the city and along our borders as quickly as possible," Sanchez vowed ahead of a scheduled visit to Melilla, Spain's other coastal enclave, some 400 kilometres (250 miles) to the east.

 Spain's interior ministry said that nearly 8,000 migrants had arrived in Ceuta since Monday morning, but half that number had already been sent back to Morocco.

-It added that Madrid will send an additional 50 police officers to reinforce the 200 already deployed on Tuesday, while another 150 were on standby.
+Madrid will send an additional 50 police officers to reinforce the 200 already deployed on Tuesday, while another 150 were on standby, the ministry added.

 The government said it had set up a system to "streamline" the return of migrants to Morocco that could "operate 24 hours a day".